The question of whether coaches should subscribe to a life coach directory comes up a lot in the Fully Booked Coach Facebook support group.

 Therefore, you get into a race to the bottom on price.

-Largely speaking, people who are scouring coaching directories aren’t looking for the best coach, they’re looking for the cheapest coach.
+Generally speaking, people who scour coaching directories aren’t looking for the best coach; they’re looking for the cheapest coach.

-Unless your name is Walmart, cheap is not a marketing strategy.
+I doubt you want to be that coach because unless your name is Walmart or Aldi, cheap is not a marketing strategy.

-All coaches should be selling solutions and on the value, those solutions will deliver.
+All coaches should be selling solutions and the value those solutions will deliver.

 I understand the temptation of using a life coach directory, especially if you have little money and/or little time.

-But they’re a temporary fix to what for most coaches, is a permanent problem – finding clients
+But they’re a temporary fix (and not a cheap one) to what, for most coaches, is a permanent problem – finding clients

 I do not agree 100%.
 Not all peole are seeking coaches based on lowest price.
 I see most peole searching for coaches who deliver value regardless of price (as long as its within their budget and there are all tiers of budgets).
 The coaching industry is flooded and finding a way to stand out above others offering something similar is very difficult and almost impossible unless you associaye yourself with the top coaches iyour niche.
 I believe there is a place for coach directories but one that offers more to both clients and coaches.